Through The Fibro Fog

 🍎 Ingredients

-• Apples - I like to use red apples, but either will work well.
+• Apples - I like to use red apples for their sweetness, but either red or green will work well.

-• Cardamom - just a pinch or two to add some flavour to the apples.
+• Cardamom - just a pinch or two to add some flavor to the apples.

-• Cinnamon - also to flavour the apples (and smells so good!)
+• Cinnamon - optional, but if tolerated we use this spice to flavor the apples (and smells so good!)

 • Brazil nuts, pistachios, pumpkin seeds and sesame seeds - you may like to change up the quantities of the nuts and seeds to a preferred ratio.